 The governing board of Italian football is the Federazione Italiana Giuoco Calcio (FIGC) or Italian Football Federation.
 It is often called just Federcalcio.
 Calcio is the word for football (soccer) in Italian.

-Structure of Italian Football
+Mens Italian Football Leagues

 Italian Serie A gets considered the epitome of Italian football.
 There are 20 teams that make up this football league, out of which three teams get relegated each year.
 The top four teams are considered eligible for the UEFA Champions League.